zspherez/VoltageShift/README.md

+# I switched to native MacOS, so I do not support this repo anymore.

+---

 # VoltageShift
 Undervoltage Tools for MacOS (Haswell and Broadwell)<br />
 Change Turbo and Power Limit for most Intel platform Macbook